madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 The benefit of using `ARG` is we can build the image in different way without editing the `Dockerfile`.

-The value of `ARG` only available during build process and will not be available when the image is running as container, unless it is explicitly passed.
+The value of `ARG` is only available during the build process and will not be available when the image is running as a container, unless it is explicitly passed.

-I recommend to use `ARG` for configuring build.
+I recommend using `ARG` for configuring builds.
 For example, to build a different version, or to use different base image.

-This is an example of using `ARG` to define the base image to be used to build.
+This is an example of using `ARG` to define the base image to be used for the build.

 ```Dockerfile
 # create argument for image version